 The $ESMC_Conf$. h file is used to define several settings used during compilation of ESMF library code written in C++.

-FTN(func) Macro that will correctly expand "func" to match the Fortran symbol convention.
+FTN_X(func) Macro that will correctly expand "func" to match the Fortran symbol convention.
+Use this macro for function names that contain an underscore.